Hawaii Locals Want Fewer Tourists But Here’s The Problem

 And it worked.
 Sort of.

-Visitor numbers dropped.
-But the big hotel chains aren't hurting.
+Visitor numbers softened, but the big hotel chains aren’t hurting.
 The massive tour operators will weather this.
-It's the local dive shop, the family-run surf school, the small restaurant that depends on tourist dollars – they're the ones closing.
-The ones with “For Lease” signs, where graduation photos and family memories used to be made.
+It’s the local dive shop, the family-run surf school, the small restaurant that depends on tourist dollars – they’re the ones closing.
+The ones with “For Lease” signs where graduation photos and family memories used to be made.

-One reader wrote to a Hawaii news site, “We love Hawaii, but this year we decided to try San Diego.
-We'll come back, just not right now”.
-Another said, “It's getting prohibitively expensive, and I definitely felt an anti-tourist vibe.
-If the people don't want us there, we'll go somewhere else”.
+One former visitor wrote to a Hawaii news site that they loved Hawaii, but decided to try somewhere else instead.
+Another said it was getting prohibitively expensive and they definitely felt an anti-tourist vibe.
+If the people don’t want them there, they’ll go somewhere else.

 Potential visitors read about the tensions.
 They see the protest images.
 They hear that locals don’t want them.
 And they make different vacation plans.